howtographql/howtographql/content/frontend/ember-apollo/7-filtering-searching-the-list-of-links.md

 </Instruction>

 This will generate a new route, add it to your `router.js` and create a new template.
+You won't be needing the route file go delete `app/routes/search.js`.

 <Instruction>